LEANNA MAE .ORG

 Verb: make (something) look more attractive by adding decorative items

-Are my earrings an ornament???
+Are earrings an ornament???
 I had never thought of it that way.
-I’ve worn jewelry my whole life.
-This is normal to me.

 For so many years, I interpreted these two scriptures, 1 Peter 3:1-5 and 1 Timothy 2:9-10, that it was about being flashy.
 I thought of it as a principle of how we shouldn’t look rich or be showing off.
 No dripping in diamonds.
 No sporting gold chains like the world.
 No expensive jewelry.
-No elaborate hairstyles (I assume braided hair was somehow fancy back then?).
+No elaborate hairstyles (I later learned that back then women would braid jewels and fancy things into their hair to show off).
 We shouldn’t set our desires on worldly riches and symbols of status.
 It also could deter people from joining others at church if people seem to be of higher income status than the visitors.
 Be modest.
 Be humble in our appearance.
 Let’s not be all about our looks.
 Character matters more.

 I still agree with that.
 I still think that’s an accurate interpretation and a guideline we should live by.
 I think there’s more to it though.
 Adornment is more than a list of items not to wear.